dkmur/Stats/README.md

 - for the rest......maybe someday I look into it....

-### Notes
+### Note

-Not all information stored in tables stats_worker and stats_area in included in Stats menu options, adapt as you see fit.
+Not all information stored in tables stats_worker and stats_area is included in Stats menu options, adapt as you see fit.
-Pretty sure after making these changes you wil never be able to pull any change from here hence this most likely won't be updated :P

 ## Meaning of Stats columns